tanbro/redis_func_cache/README.md

 - To serialize the function with [JSON][], use the SHA1 hash algorithm, store hex string in redis, you can choose the `JsonSha1HexHashMixin` class.
 - To serialize the function with [`pickle`][], use the MD5 hash algorithm, store base64 string in redis, you can choose the `PickleMd5Base64HashMixin` class.

 These mixin classes provide alternative hash algorithms and serializers, allowing for flexible customization of the hashing behavior.
+The following example shows how to use the `JsonSha1HexHashMixin` class:

 ```python
 from redis import Redis